sagarpatel023/STATS220/README.md

 - To showcase my data analysis and visualization skills.
 - To document my progress and growth throughout the course.

-For more information about me, visit the [my website](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+For more information about me, visit [my website](https://www.youtube.com/watch?v=dQw4w9WgXcQ).